henatan99/enumerators/README.md

 cd enumerators-
 ```

-Lastly run either of the commands listed in the getting started section above.
+Lastly, run either of the commands listed in the getting started section above.

 **Run the code demonstrations below**